Dry Eye – Whetting the Appetite with Blephasteam

 - Warm a heat pack in the microwave

-- Test heat of compress on inner wrist before applying
+- Test the heat of the compress on the inner wrist before applying

 - Place over closed eyes for 10 minutes